SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ClassesObjectsAndStructs.rst

 ..
 TODO: Add a justification here to say why this is a good thing.

 ..
-TODO: Add a section about using the identity operator to check if two reference variables point to the same instance.
+TODO: Add a section about using the identity operator to check if two reference named values point to the same instance.
    This is currently blocked on rdar://problem/15566395 .

 Choosing Between Structs and Classes